 1997 was a great year for baseball cards, with low print numbers and excellent options wrapped in chrome of all colors.
 Pinnacle Brands might have gone out of business a year later, but that hasn’t stopped their ‘97 sets from doing well on the resale market in consequent decades.

-Here are three of the most valuable 1997 Pinnacle baseball cards ever produced, as well as our top investment pick overall.
+Here are ten of the most valuable 1997 Pinnacle baseball cards, as well as our top pick from a return on investment perspective.

 Barry Bonds is the first name to make the list.

 A 14-time All-Star, his stats, and numbers are legendary among baseball fans.
 Bonds was the home run king, he’s the all-time leader in walks, and owns a career 1.051 OPS.